iva2k/svelte-blank-20220525/CREATING.md

 Since Tauri has no iOS/Andoid support (it's in development), we can use Capacitor to bridge that gap.

 We will target QR code scanning as a very usefull feature.

+#### Setup

-The following is based on `@sveltejs/adapter-static` which puts output to 'build' folder by default (beware that other adapters place output files into different location).
+The following setup is based on `@sveltejs/adapter-static` which puts output to 'build' folder by default (beware that other adapters place output files into different location).

 First, install pre-requisites per <https://capacitorjs.com/docs/getting-started/environment-setup>.